- STUDENT INFORMATION

 Your extenuating circumstances may be as a result of:

-Yes.
-Independent documentary or medical evidence will normally be required to be submitted in support of all mitigation requests (including extensions) and should explain the impact the circumstances have had on the ability to submit.
+If your request for an extension or mitigation relates to periods in excess of 5 working days then independent documentary or medical evidence normally will be required to support your mitigation requests and should explain the impact the circumstances have had on the ability to submit.
 This should be attached to the online submission.

 Examples of evidence that would not be accepted include a note from a friend, a wedding invitation, or a corrupt USB stick.